 Note 9.
-Other fee income
+Fee Income

-The other fee income consists of origination/closing fee, amendment fee, prepayment penalty, administrative agent fee, transaction break-up fee and other miscellaneous fees.
-The following table summarizes the Company's other fee income for the years ended September 30, 2013, 2012, and 2011 (dollars in thousands):
+The fee income consists of origination/closing fee, amendment fee, prepayment penalty, administrative agent fee, transaction break-up fee and other miscellaneous fees.
+The following tables summarize the Company's fee income for the years ended September 30, 2015, 2014 and 2013 (dollars in thousands):